 2: The Abandoned Power Plant

 The former Antwerp Power Station is a monument to the city's industrial history.
-The power station, which supplied electricity to a large part of the region for decades, is now a derelict site with rusting machinery and vast industrial spaces.
+This power station, which supplied electricity to a large part of the region for decades, is now an abandoned site, with its rusting machinery and vast industrial spaces.

 Site Features